-When IRWA launched its volunteer monitoring program in 1988, we monitored only eight main stem sites.
+When we launched our volunteer monitoring program in 1988, we monitored only eight main stem sites.
 Today, the RiverWatch Program includes over 50 volunteers monitoring a total of 32 sites each month.
 These skilled and dedicated volunteers collect data on dissolved oxygen, water temperature, conductivity, color (visual inspection), clarity, odor, depth and velocity.
 We also sample macroinvertebrates each year and partner with the Massachusetts Division of Ecological Restoration RIFLS program to monitor streamflow at certain ungauged sites.

 The Ipswich River experiences low dissolved oxygen levels especially in the summer and in the upper areas of the watershed.
 Low flows due to water withdrawals are one of the primary causes of impairments along with impervious surfaces that interrupt groundwater recharge and contribute to stormwater runoff.

 IRWA has developed a clearinghouse of valuable information that can help citizens and government officials identify and remediate water quality and quantity problems in the river.
 Monitoring data are compiled into a comprehensive report at the end of each year.

 We are always looking for new volunteers for this program to fill in monitoring sites and as back-up monitors.
 We are interested in volunteers who:

 - Have a willingness to commit to monitoring on one Sunday of each month.